gleechi/gleechi.github.io/pages/unity/unity_component_vgbakingclient.md

 To upload the files for a bake:

-* First, create a package of the necessary inputs for the bake (this is equivalent to creating the [Debug Files](debug.files)).
+* First, create a package of the necessary inputs for the bake (this is equivalent to creating the [debug files](debug.files)).
 * Insert the **SitePath** (provided to you with your license).
 The site path is the server address.
 * Insert the **ApiKey** (provided to you with your license).
 The api key is an identifier to access the service.
 * Enter your **email** address (to which you want to get notifications).